I stay informed by reading diabetes related newsletters, books and magazines.

 I get a yearly urine test for (microalbuminuria) which is a check for kidney damage.
 Also blood work to check kidney function.

 I visit the dentist at least once a year or as recommended.
-My dentist should know that I have diabetes.
+My dentist knows that I have diabetes.

 I talk to my doctor about getting the flu shot yearly, and pneumonia shot as needed.